 What they neglect to tell you, because they’re unaware of the science of love, is that they will make you only attractive to a very specific kind of person; a person who is emotionally unavailable.
 The one that pushes you away when you need closeness.

 The advice is teaching you to ignore your needs and let the other person dictate the amount of closeness in the relationship.
 The person you will attract will be able to have his cake and eat all of it.
-They get to enjoy the closeness when you are together, and then they can can ignore your needs for intimacy and togetherness the rest of the time.
+They get to enjoy the closeness when you are together, and then they can ignore your needs for intimacy and togetherness the rest of the time.

 By being someone you’re not, you’re allowing another person to decide the terms of your relationship.

 In the long run, you’ll turn into a crash test dummy who’s getting slammed into the emotional walls your partner puts up.
 Only to tear open your heart.
-After that happens, the emotionally unavailable partner will notice the real you starting to show.
+After that happens, the emotionally unavailable partner will notice the real you start to show.

 We all know we can only hide our true self for so long.

-When you start to show that you want intense intimacy and desire to spend a lot of quality time together, you’re partner will turn cold.
+When you start to show that you want intense intimacy and desire to spend a lot of quality time together, your partner will turn cold.
 They’ll start to disengage from the relationship in any way that they can.